Kitware/CMake/Modules/readme.txt

 XXX_WRAP_YY		If False, do not try to use the relevent CMake wrapping command.
 XXX_YY_FOUND           	If False, optional YY part of XXX sytem is not available.
 XXX_FOUND              	Set to false, or undefined, if we haven't found, or don't want to use XXX.
+XXX_RUNTIME_LIBRARY_DIRS Optionally, the runtime library search path for use when running an executable linked to shared libraries.
+                         The list should be used by user code to create the PATH on windows or LD_LIBRARY_PATH on unix.
+                         This should not be a cache entry.

 You do not have to provide all of the above variables.
 You should provide XXX_FOUND under most circumstances.
 If XXX is a library, then  XXX_LIBRARIES, should also be defined, and XXX_INCLUDE_DIRS should usually be defined (I guess libm.a might be an exception)